SAP/openui5-docs/docs/Use_the_MVC_Concept_07afcf4.md

 <a name="loio07afcf400eb344c2916e4eb3a400ff7b__section_y5f_y4b_1gb"/>

-### View: Use XML Views
+### View: Use XML views

 There are many view types, for example JavaScript, JSON, or HTML.
 However, we strongly recommend that you use XML views and fragments.
-XML clearly separates the view and the application logic, is easy to manipulate and can be parsed by tools like the layout editor in SAP Web IDE.
+XML clearly separates the view and the application logic, is easy to manipulate and can be parsed by tools like the layout editor in SAP Business Application Studio.
 That's why we also used XML views in all our tutorials, demo apps, and guides.

 -   Learn how: Walkthrough Tutorial [Step 4: XML Views](Step_4_XML_Views_1409791.md)
 -   Find out more: [XML View](XML_View_91f2928.md)